josias-qr25/chromatic-posts/README.md

 ![Penny](annarchy.jpg)

-Most normal response to spotting a flying roach.
+This is the only way to deal with a flying roach.

-#DungeonDefenders #AnnarchyCostume #PennyArcade #FlyingRoach
+#DungeonDefenders #Huntress #FlyingRoach #Nope